JoseExposito/touchegg/README.md

 Run Touchégg manually by running the command `touchegg` or reboot to get started.

-## Red Hat, Fedora, CentOS and derivatives
+## Red Hat, Fedora and derivatives

 [Download](https://github.com/JoseExposito/touchegg/releases) the `.rpm` package and install it.
 Double click on the package may work, otherwise install it from the terminal: